Where pressure tends to build first

 Decisions that take longer than they should

-When choices are delayed, revisited, or quietly avoided.
+Choices are delayed, revisited, or quietly left unresolved.

 Teams pulling in different directions